 I’ve been a teacher for over 16 years and I am acutely aware of the amount of planning and preparation that goes into each day in school.
 In light of the increased demands that have been put upon teachers and teaching staff within schools during the pandemic, I thought it was important to revisit what discounts, freebies and offers are available to teachers in the UK in order to make their lives easier.
-Finding the best discounts for teachers that the UK has to offer isn’t easy as some offers don’t live up to face value.
+Finding the best discounts for teachers that the UK has to offer isn’t easy as some offers don’t live up to face value and every penny counts if you’re trying to make money go further.
 However, the below offers may help out in some areas and make the pay earned from those long hours go further.

 I should be clear, straight from the start, that no matter what discounts and freebies you come across for teachers in the UK they won’t replace good money and time management.
 After all, the teaching profession has one of the highest proportions of early retirees due to stress and teacher retention in the UK is low due to burnout and over-accountability.
 Looking into more long-term savvy wealth management is always a positive move in order to depend less on your employment in later years.

 Top Discounts for Teachers UK Edition